 Atherosclerosis, a bad cholesterol profile, and hypertension are risk factors for dementia.
 Age is probably the main risk factor and a family history of dementia is also predictive.
 Scientists have identified genes that are associated with some dementias.
 Smoking, alcohol use, and diabetes are also factors.

+How do we find if someone has it?
 Doctors use signs, symptoms, and biomarkers to diagnose dementia.
 Dementia usually produces cognitive decline, and patients will present with memory loss, impaired judgment and thinking, and agnosia, which is an inability to recognize objects previously known to the patient (Duong, Patel & Chang, 2017).
 An individual may also have apraxia; he or she is not able to perform tasks that were previously routine, such as bathing or even cooking.
 It is also not uncommon for patients to manifest behavioral and psychological signs in the forms of psychosis, apathy, delusions, and even hallucinations.

 In Alzheimer's dementia, cerebrospinal fluid (CSF) biomarkers can be used for diagnosis.
 The specific biomarkers are the 42-amino acid A isoform (AB42) and the phosphorylated tau proteins (Zverová, 2018).
 The biomarkers of Parkinson's disease include oxidative stress-related biomarkers such as Protein DJ-1 and co-enzyme Q10.
 Alpha synuclein and the neurofibrillary light chai proteins that may abnormally accumulate in the brain are also diagnostic biomarkers of various degenerative types of dementia.
 Research on the use of diagnostic biomarkers in multiple forms of dementia is, however, still ongoing.
+The patient’s history and reports from friends, family, or caregivers are important, too.
+Testimony from the patient about his or her subjective experience is also factored into a doctor’s diagnosis.

 Most individuals living with dementia are past the age of sixty-five and have many associated comorbidities.
 Epidemiologists estimate that on average, such individuals have four chronic diseases besides dementia; common comorbidities include diabetes, hypertension, musculoskeletal disorders, and chronic cardiac conditions such as heart failure.